-We generated molecular descriptors using the cheminformatics tool RDKit for building DNN models [30].
-The Descriptors module of RDKit returns a list of 200 features for each molecule, which represent the structural, physical, and chemical information of the molecule as numerical values.
+We generated molecular descriptors using RDKit for building DNN models.
+The Descriptors module of RDKit returns a list of 2-D 208 features for each molecule, which represent the structural, physical, and chemical information of the molecule as numerical values.
 They include a wide variety of molecular properties and fragment counts.
 However, not all features are relevant for a particular dataset or task and including them can lead to poor model quality.
-We manually removed five features (MaxAbsEStateIndex, MinAbsEStateIndex, ExactMolWt, MaxAbsPartialCharge, and MinAbsPartialCharge) that are perfectly correlated to other features (MaxEStateIndex, MinEStateIndex, MolWt, MaxPartialCharge, and MinPartialCharge) in the dataset.
-Then, we removed those features for which less than 20 % of the molecules have non-zero values, to prevent overfitting.
-The remaining 102 descriptors after feature selection were used to build the DNN models.
-We also dropped a few molecules from the dataset for which RDKit was unable to generate descriptors.
-The final clean dataset contained 4115 tastants- 1938 bitter, 2079 sweet, and 98 umami.
+First, we removed all the constant and quasi-constant features in the dataset, as well as those features which could not be calculated for a significant number of molecules using RDKit.
+Then, we dropped the features for which less than 20 % of the molecules had non-zero values to prevent overfitting.
+These data cleaning steps reduced the feature set to 118.
+Subsequently, we performed correlation analysis of the features using Pearson correlation coefficient, which measures the strength of linearity between two variables.
+Highly correlated features introduce bias in ML models, leading to poor performance and generalization.
+In our dataset, if two features had a correlation coefficient greater than 0.7, one of them was randomly dropped.
+Finally, our clean and processed dataset consisted of 41 features for the 3706 molecules.

 The dataset was split into training and test sets with a train-test ratio of 85:15 for model building and evaluation.
 Multiple training and test sets with different random states were created to ensure the reliability of results (see Supporting Information).
 We applied min-max scaling and one-hot encoding to transform the features and taste labels, respectively.
-All preprocessing was performed with the Scikit-learn package [31].
+All preprocessing was performed with the Scikit-learn package.

 For building the GNN model, we obtained the SMILES strings of the molecules from the database for conversion to graph objects, keeping the training and test sets same as previously discussed.
 In the GNN framework, molecules are treated as undirected graphs.
 Each heavy atom (non-hydrogen) in a molecule is considered as a node, and we compute the following node features: one-hot encoding of the element, degree of the atom, whether the atom is aromatic or not, number of attached hydrogen atoms, and the implicit valence.
-The bonds are homologous to graph edges with the following edge features: one-hot encoding of the bond order or aromaticity, whether the bond is part of a ring, and whether the bond is conjugated.
+The bonds are homologous to graph edges with the following edge features: one-hot encoding of the bond is part of a ring, and whether the bond is conjugated.
 In addition, an adjacency matrix is generated for each molecule which contains information about the neighbors of all the atoms.
+The atom and node features are same as those used by Duvenaud et al. in their paper on graph convolutions on which our GNN model is based [37].